platformsh/platformsh-docs/contributing/content-style.md

 ## Use notes appropriately

 Notes are pieces of information that stand outside the normal text flow.
-Use them for short ideas that aren't.
+Use them for short ideas that aren't part of the main idea.
 Don't use too many in one place or they lose their value.

 There are three types of notes: